zhmcclient/python-zhmcclient/changes/noissue.3.fix.rst

-Dev: Fixed missing removal of temp file in 'make start_branch'.
+Dev: Fixed checks and missing removal of temp file in make targets for releasing and starting a version.